 Many of the putative offenders, particularly the better-known ones, have still not been locked up, and some continue to defy the regime.
 Despite facing multiple charges that could attract lengthy sentences, Navalny has been particularly active.
 (The charges look very thin, but conviction rates in Russian courts are close to 100 per cent even in non-political cases.)

 Will Putin now tighten the screws and make an example of some of these “offenders”?
 The Muddy Field case and the raids in recent weeks on hundred of NGOs suggest that the repression may be now starting to gather momentum.
-But tightening the screws would be risky, and not just in terms of Russia’s international “reputation deficit”.
+But tightening the screws would be risky, and not just in terms of Russia’s “reputation deficit”.
 A few martyrs might re-energise and refocus the opposition.

 More heavy-handed tactics, on the other hand, might cow the critics, but at the cost of causing an exodus of talent that Russia can ill afford.
 Surveys have long pointed to high percentages of younger urban Russians wishing to leave the country, and in recent months emigration has again become a buzz word among the creative classes.